andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Enable Active Tracing in EB console.
     - Install X-Ray daemon via .ebextensions/xray-daemon.config
     - Always remember: Application → sends trace → X-Ray daemon → AWS X-Ray console
+  - Best practices:
+    - Use external RDS for production → decouples DB lifecycle from EB.
+    - Always cleanup SG dependencies to avoid deletion issues.
+    - Security group configuration = critical step in blue/green deployments with external databases.
+  - Deployment options:
+    - All at once, rolling, rolling with additional batch
+    - Immutable
+    - blue-green
+  - Elastic Beanstalk provides a fully managed platform for deploying and running applications, including multicontainer Docker applications.
+    - It automatically handles:
+      - Provisioning of EC2 instances
+      - Load balancing
+      - Auto-scaling
+      - Monitoring via CloudWatch
+      - Placement of containers across instances
+    - Requires a config file named Dockerrun.aws.json placed on the same level as your app-> specific to Elastic beanstalk
+    - NOTE: ECS and EKS give you more control over container orchestration, but you have to configure scaling, load balancing, and placement policies yourself.

 - EC2:
   - T3, T3a, and T2 instances = Burstable performance instances -> t2.micro can be used for free in first 12 months